Detecting Propaganda Techniques in Code-Switched Social Media Text: Dataset

 Our approach is highly methodological to ensure consistency across all examples in the dataset and to prevent any discrepancies that may impact the quality of our data.
-Figure \ref{figure:methodological-process} visually outlines the systematic process we follow while annotating the dataset.
+Figure~\ref{figure:methodological-process} visually outlines the systematic process we followed while annotating the dataset.
 The annotation process begins with providing two annotators with an example from the dataset, which they must independently label by identifying the possible techniques used and their corresponding spans within the text.
-Once the annotation is complete, the two annotators compare and consolidate their annotations.
-The consolidation process is done to ensure that there are no discrepancies in the labeling of techniques and spans.
-This step is crucial in ensuring that each example goes through the same standard process.
-If both annotators agree on the annotations, the example is approved, and the labeled example is added to the dataset.
+Once the annotation was complete, the two annotators compared and consolidated their annotations.
+The consolidation process was done to ensure that there were no discrepancies in the labeling of techniques and spans.
+This step was crucial for ensuring that each example went through the same standard process.
+If both annotators agreed on the annotations, the example was approved, and the labeled example was added to the dataset.